 What is Therapy and Will it Work?

 Therapy—sometimes called psychotherapy, talk therapy, or counseling—is meeting with a trained professional to take care of your mental and emotional health.
-A therapist or counselor can provide advice about or insights into feelings and experiences that are confusing or causing stress, and can help us figure out treatment approaches for addressing persistent mental health conditions.
+A therapist or counselor can provide advice about—or insights into—feelings and experiences that are confusing or causing stress, and they can create a treatment plan for mental health conditions.

 Common Types of Therapy

-Therapy can be done one on one, as a couple or a family, or in group settings where there is a common goal—for example, group therapy can be facilitated for a group of people who are working through an issue such as post-traumatic stress disorder or grief.
+Therapy can be done one on one, as a couple or family, or in group settings where there is a common goal.
+Group therapy, for example, can be facilitated for a group of people working through issues such as post-traumatic stress disorder or grief.

-There are many different types of therapy, and many of them have different purposes—for example, healing from trauma, changing behaviors, or recovering from addiction.
-Here are some of the most common types of therapy and what they are typically used to treat:
+There are many types of therapy, and many of them have different purposes, such as healing from trauma, changing behaviors, or recovering from addiction.
+Below are some of the most common types of therapy and what they are typically used to treat.